Back to all articles

 How to test: Open DevTools → Network tab.
 If you see tracking requests before clicking "Accept," you're violating GDPR.

-What it is: Forcing users to accept all cookies together.
+No. Forcing users to accept all cookies together violates GDPR.

 GDPR says: Users must be able to accept specific categories and reject others.
 Granular consent is required.